 - Genentech, Inc. et al. v.
 Celltrion, Inc. et al., C.A.
 Nos.
 18-95-CFC, 18-1025-CFC (D. Del.).
 Represented Celltrion and Teva in BPCIA dispute regarding proposed biosimilar to HERCEPTIN® (trastuzumab) involving 40 asserted patents, including during the pre-suit patent dance and during ensuing litigation.
 Obtained settlement on the eve of expedited trial that permitted launch of HERZUMA® (trastuzumab) in March 2020.

 - Veracode, Inc. et al v.
 Appthority, Inc., No. 12-10487-DPW (D. Mass.).
 Represented patent owner in three-week jury trial bringing infringement claims against a competitor, resulting in verdict and post-trial judgment as a matter of law of willful infringement and entry of a permanent injunction.
-The affirmed damages award exceeded the infringer’s profits
+The affirmed damages award exceeded the infringer’s profits.

 - Various non-public representations, including advising global innovator pharmaceutical company contemplating patent assertion suits against competitors, counseling biosimilar developer in pre-litigation matters, and confidential arbitration proceedings involving pharmaceutical IP licensing disputes between innovators.

-In addition to her IP work, Molly was also one of the Goodwin attorneys on the team that defended former SAC Capital Advisors portfolio manager Mathew Martoma in a four-week S.D.N.Y. jury trial.
+In addition to her IP and competition work, Molly was also one of the Goodwin attorneys on the team that defended former SAC Capital Advisors portfolio manager Mathew Martoma in a four-week S.D.N.Y. jury trial.
 In the largest-ever insider trading prosecution brought to trial, Mathew faced charges that he improperly obtained non-public information about the results of a high-profile pharmaceutical clinical trial and used this information to make trades resulting in profit and avoided losses of over $275 million.
 Molly was also a member of a Goodwin trial team defending employment and contract claims in a three-week E.D.
 Mo. jury trial.

 Pro Bono